MicrosoftDocs/visualstudio-docs/docs/help-viewer/behavior-overrides.md

 ## Use Registry Editor to change Help Viewer behavior

-The following two behaviors can be controlled by setting registry key values in the Registry Editor.
+You can control the following types of behavior by setting registry key values in the Registry Editor.

 |Task|Registry Key|Value|Data|
 |----------|-----|------|----|